 Lauren’s POTS Recovery Story

-img_4410-edit-square-1Published on February 2, 2014 – Last Updated on January 26, 2023
+img_4410-edit-square-1Published on February 2, 2014 – Last Updated on December 6, 2024

 By age 19, I had accumulated a great number of health conditions.
 Severe Dysautonomia, or Autonomic Nervous System Dysfunction, was the all encompassing diagnosis given to me, which described the dysfunction in each system of my ailing body.
-The list of clinical diagnoses given to me by a team of Medical Doctors at the Mayo Clinic included:
+The list of medical and clinical diagnoses given to me by a team of Medical Doctors at the Mayo Clinic included:

 Postural Orthostatic Tachycardia Syndrome (POTS)